 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, McDermott reported total carbon emissions of approximately 200,301,000 kg CO2e, comprising 187,720,000 kg CO2e from Scope 1 and about 12,581,000 kg CO2e from Scope 2 (market-based).
-This marks a slight increase from 2023, where emissions were approximately 194,538,000 kg CO2e, with Scope 1 at 183,301,000 kg CO2e and Scope 2 at about 11,237,000 kg CO2e (market-based).
-Over the past few years, McDermott has demonstrated a commitment to reducing its carbon footprint, setting a target to achieve a 50% reduction in Scope 1 and 2 emissions by 2030, relative to a 2020 baseline, and aims for net zero emissions by 2050.
-The company has also implemented short-term incentive targets to reduce emissions intensity by 5% across fabrication, construction, and marine operations in 2021 compared to 2020 levels.
-This initiative reflects McDermott's proactive approach to climate action, although it has not disclosed any Scope 3 emissions data.
-Overall, McDermott's emissions data is sourced from McDermott International, Inc., and the company is not currently part of any cascading emissions data from a parent organization.
+In 2024, McDermott reported total carbon emissions of approximately 200,301,000 kg CO2e, comprising 187,720,000 kg CO2e from Scope 1 and about 12,581,000 kg CO2e from Scope 2 emissions.
+This marks a slight increase from 2023, where emissions were approximately 194,538,000 kg CO2e, with Scope 1 at 183,301,000 kg CO2e and Scope 2 at about 11,237,000 kg CO2e.
+Over the past few years, McDermott has demonstrated a commitment to reducing its carbon footprint, setting a target to achieve a net reduction of 50% in Scope 1 and 2 emissions by 2030, using 2020 as the baseline.
+Additionally, the company aims for net-zero emissions by 2050.
+In 2021, McDermott implemented a short-term incentive target to reduce emissions intensity across fabrication, construction, and marine operations by 5% compared to the 2020 baseline.
+This initiative reflects their ongoing efforts to integrate sustainability into their operations.
+The emissions data is sourced from McDermott International, Inc., and no Scope 3 emissions data has been disclosed.
+The company continues to focus on enhancing its sustainability practices while navigating the challenges of the energy sector.

 Access structured emissions data, company-specific emission factors, and source documents